-But, as mentioned, they can offer value.
+But they can offer value.
 More specifically, these platforms can be great alternatives for sending and receiving money.

-Many gurus and banking critics hailed cryptocurrency as the end to international banking.
+Many gurus and banking critics have hailed cryptocurrency as the end to international banking.
 Some still do.

-If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.
+If you’re ready to take action and start opening international accounts right now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.